 196 SCISSORS 197 MEDIUM SCREWDRIVER

-196 The top marks were not as successful as the bottom.
-They appeared more uniform on the faster marks.
+196 Top marks were not as successful as the bottom and appeared more uniform on the faster marks.
 In comparison with the upper marks which where more distorted.
 NOT SUCCESSFUL

 197 Using the medium screwdriver was an interesting exercise.
-The slower marks showed diversity of drag marks, small and large marks.
 Faster marks generated larger marks that were concertinaed however the smaller marks were more defined.
 SUCCESSFUL

 199 PAPER CLIP 198 KEY

-199 The paper clip was not a success, only ripping the upper part of the paper, with random holes in the paper.
+199 The paper clip was not successful, only ripping the upper part of the paper, with random holes in the paper.
 NOT SUCCESSFUL

 198 The key was far more successful.
 And feel it is useful to have them together on the page for comparison.
 As the direction of the marks are different there is a sense of height.
 SUCCESSFUL